sbi-dev/sbi/CONTRIBUTING.md

 For code linting and formating, we use [`ruff`](https://docs.astral.sh/ruff/), which is installed alongside `sbi`.

+You can exclude slow tests and those which require a GPU with `pytest -m "not slow and not gpu"`.
+Additionally, we recommend to run tests with `pytest -n auto` in parallel.

 When you create a PR onto `main`, our Continuous Integration (CI) actions on GitHub will perform the following
 checks: